-I’m heading to St. Ignatius of Antioch Catholic parish in Yardley, Pennsylvania tonight to join the Knights of Columbus.
+I’m heading to Saint Ignatius of Antioch in Yardley, Pennsylvania tonight to join the Knights of Columbus.
 The Knights of Columbus are the world’s oldest Catholic fraternal service organization.
 The Knights are driven by local councils, basically chapters, and have an enormous collective impact.
 I’ll be joining through the Fr.
 McCafferty Council #11013.

 After joining the Sons of the American Revolution two years ago I’ve felt like the Knights represents a natural companion commitment as the other side of the same coin.
 Rod Dreher’s recent insight also comes to mind here: “It is one thing for the church to be separate from the state, but a meaningfully different thing for religion to be separate from life.”